anelisynagano/es6-helper-methods-livecode/README.md

 Do the exercises in the following order:

 1 - forEach
-2 - map - Catherine
+2 - map
-3 - filter - François
+3 - filter
-4 - find - Fernanda
+4 - find
-5 - every - Tiago
+5 - every
-6 - some - Filipa
+6 - some
-7 - reduce - Margarida
+7 - reduce

 Follow the instructions in each file.